 CBP shares their vision for the Challenge; plus, one week left to submit

-Last week, Todd Owen, Executive Assistant Commissioner for U.S. Customs and Border Protection’s (CBP) Office of Field Operations, discussed CBP’s efforts to counter the flow of illegal synthetic opioids into the U.S. through the international mail.
-He shared that 2.2 million parcels arrive to the U.S. each day; that number has grown from 1.5 million since just last year.
+Last week, Todd Owen, Executive Assistant Commissioner for U.S. Customs and Border Protection’s (CBP) Office of Field Operations, discussed CBP’s efforts to counter the flow of illegal synthetic opioids into the United States through the international mail.
+He shared that 2.2 million parcels arrive to the United States each day; that number has grown from 1.5 million since just last year.

 Mr. Owen calls on innovators to submit ideas to the Opioid Detection Challenge for new technologies and capabilities to detect illicit opioids in parcels, especially in very small quantities.

 “These [new capabilities] can be hardware-based, such as new sensors or sniffers.
 They can also software-based, such as new algorithms to analyze x-ray images.
 We have over $1.5 million in prize funding available for the best solutions, as well as the opportunity to have the best technologies piloted and deployed in operational environments.”

 — Todd Owen, Executive Assistant Commissioner, CBP Office of Field Operations

 Reminder: One week left to submit ideas for new detection tools and technologies

 As a reminder, submissions are due by 4:59 PM ET next Wednesday, April 24, 2019.

 Submissions should be well-developed plans for automated, user-friendly tools and technologies that have the potential to quickly and accurately detect opioids in parcels, without disrupting the flow of mail.